Maria Rye: Emigration

 At Niagara, Canada, Rye also acquired a building which she called 'Our Western Home.'
 It was opened on 1 December 1869.
 To this house Miss Rye drafted the children from Peckham, and after further training they were distributed in Canada as domestic servants among respectable families.
 The first party left England in October 1869.
 She received a civil list pension of £10 in 1871.

+In 1874 the London Board of Governors decided to send a representative, Andrew Doyle, to Canada to visit the homes and the children to see how they were faring.
+Doyle's report praised the women and their staff, saying that they were inspired by the highest motives, but condemned almost everything else about the enterprise.
+He was critical of the checks made on the children after they were placed with settlers, which in Rye's case were mostly non-existent, and said that:

+Because of Miss Rye's carelessness and Miss MacPherson's limited resources, thousands of British children, already in painful circumstances, were cast adrift to be overworked or mistreated by the settlers of early Canada who were generally honest but often hard taskmasters.

-Poor law children were subsequently received at Peckham from St. George's, Hanover Square, Wolverhampton, Bristol, Reading, and other towns.
+Poor law children continued to be received at Peckham from St. George's, Hanover Square, Wolverhampton, Bristol, Reading, and other towns.
 By 1891, Rye had found homes in Canada for some five hundred children.
-She accompanied each batch of emigrants, and visited the children already settled there.
-The work was continued with great success for over a quarter of a century, and did much to diminish the vicious habits and the stigma of pauperism.
 Lord Shaftesbury remained a consistent supporter, and in 1884 Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, then governor general of Canada, warmly commended the results of her pioneer system, which Thomas John Barnardo and others subsequently adopted and extended.